-Westinghouse bases appear to be much larger in pictures than they really are.
+Westinghouse bases may appear to be much larger in pictures than they really are.
 A person who has never seen one may think that they are as large as a mogul base, but they're not.
-Actually, they are the same size as a regular edison base (the common base type we still use today).
+Actually, they are the same size as a regular edison (E26) base, the common base type used in America.